 In the scenario encoded here, the stanza bearing the attribute @n with value “272” finds no explicit reference in the dependent text, since the latter openly comments only on <lg n="273">.
 However, the editor feels that the dependent text silently comments on <lg n="272"> and wants to mark this up.
 The same structure could also be used if the dependent text openly comments on stanza 272 but does so only after stanza 273 has been quoted.

-Reserving a separate <div> for every segment of base text, regardless of whether any dependent text is given.
-This scenario might be adopted if the editor believes that the dependent text intentionally does not comment on a stanza.